ycm-core/YouCompleteMe/README.md

 Restarts the semantic-engine-as-localhost-server for those semantic engines that work as separate servers that YCM talks to.

-Supported in filetypes: `cs, go, java, javascript, rust, typescript`
+Supported in filetypes: `c, cpp, objc, objcpp, cuda, cs, go, java, javascript, rust, typescript`

 #### The `ClearCompilationFlagCache` subcommand